Takayoshi Sato

-Takayoshi Sato (Japanese: 佐藤隆善, Hepburn: Satō Takayoshi) is a Japanese video game character designer, writer, and CGI director.
+Takayoshi Sato (Japanese: 佐藤隆善, Hepburn: Satō Takayoshi) is a Japanese video game character designer, writer, and CGI creator.
 Sato is best known as being a member of Team Silent from 1996 to 2003 and was responsible for creating the CGI cutscenes for Silent Hill and Silent Hill 2.

 Biography

 Sato was born and raised in Tokyo, Japan.
 Sato began studying Art at Tama Art University in 1992 and in 1996 received his bachelor's degree in oil painting.

+He left Konami in February 2003 following a disagreement concerning his pay on Silent Hill 2.
+Before he left he drafted a script for Silent Hill 3 which went unused.
+He told in a 2009 interview, "What I was thinking was similar genre, different game.
+I think I better keep it secret.
+Who knows there may be a chance to realize the idea some day?"

 When Sato started working on serious games, he said, "I feel that games are being standardized into only a few formats lately: FPS, RTS, MMO, 3rd Person Action and Sports.
 There's a tendency to create the same games over and over with only a visual upgrade.
 And the only thing artists are supposed to do is "be professional" and gift-wrap the same game elements with a pretty new skin."

 In 2011 he received the Advanced Character Animation degree.

 Sato has been employed at Nintendo since February 2012 working as a visual producer.